ashishpatel26/Portfolio-Prediction/README.md

 Time Series Analysis of a Portfolio (Mostly Stock Exchange Listed Stocks) This a term project I along with my two other colleagues Sudha and Vamsi did during Fall 2016.

-A detailed report is attached with the name OR538_ProjectReport.pdf.
+A detailed report titled OR538_ProjectReport.pdf is made available.
+It has all our findings, please review and shoot back at us if you've any questions/ concerns.